go-masonry/tutorial/complete/app/controllers/README.md

-# Controller Layer
+# /app/controllers

-Should handle everything related to business logic
+Code in this directory should handle everything related to business logic of this service.

 ## Examples